3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 3.4.1: Quoting Sources

 Quoting is the easiest way to use sources in a research document, but it also requires care in using it properly so that you don’t accidentally plagiarize, misquote, or overquote.
 At its simplest, quoting takes source text exactly as it is and puts quotation marks (“ ”) around that text to set it off from your own words.
-The following points represent conventions and best practices when quoting:
+The following represent conventions and best practices when quoting:

-- You may have seen single quotation marks and think that they’re also acceptable to use, but that’s only true in the UK and some other Commonwealth countries, not in Canada; some European countries use << >> to set off quotations instead.
+- You may have seen single quotation marks and think that they’re also acceptable to use, but that’s true only in the UK and some other Commonwealth countries, not in Canada, and neither is using triangular brackets (<< >>) to set off quotations as some European countries do.

 - Also use double quotation marks for putting a single word or two in “scare quotes” when you’re drawing attention to how people use certain words and phrases—again, not single quotation marks since there is no such thing as quotation marks “lite.”